Header Image for Windlesham Parish Council

 Local Voice & Representation

-Stronger position with higher-tier authorities due to larger size and capability.
+Stronger position with higher-tier authorities due to larger size and capability, but may not always be tailored to individual villages.

 More personalised representation for smaller communities, but less strategic leverage.